xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 the result; the data is what a reviewer can check.

 Some things really are visual, such as a UI layout or a rendering glitch.
 Describe what the image shows, not what it is.
-This holds in any tool that renders images, not only GitHub.
+Consider any tool that renders images, not only GitHub.

 > **Prefer:**
 > `![The host list, with the second host greyed out and marked "unreachable"](screenshot.png)`